Hi, Thanks for stopping by.

 I’ve shot almost all the lenses from Fuji and a lot of the micro 4/3 lenses too.

 After having shot so many cameras I have learned what works and what doesn’t and so I thought I would create this website to help out other photographers like you.
-Who want a no nonsense review with no sales pitch just straight talking about whether it is worth spending your money on a new bit of kit.
+People who want a no nonsense review with no sales pitch just straight talking about whether it is worth spending your money on a new bit of kit.
 I can get excitable at times if I find a new bit of gear that is great and I will tell you so.
-Equally if it is crap I will just either move on and not review it or if I feel like saying so I will tell you why it’s no good.
+Equally if it is no good then I will just either move on and not review it or if I feel like saying so I will tell you why it’s no good.

 I think the majority of photographers care most about the photos that they take but there is a little geek in all of us who likes a shiny new camera or lens to play with.
 Yes I’m a geek too.
 I spent most of my school years pretending to be cool when really I loved wildlife, documentaries and history and I suspect saying so would have made me very uncool.
 Well I’m long past that now and know that in life you should do what makes you happy.
 That’s the message I will hopefully pass on to my daughter.